microprediction/timemachines/timemachines/skaters/tcn/README.md

 # Canned TCN models

-Work in progress
+Work in progress.
+Current status:

-Some are trained to mock other time-series models2
+ - You can use this to train surrogate models
+ - But not skaters are as yet deployable

 Dependencies and non-code file dependencies are getting hairy so I may move this to a separate package.